-I would like to suggest implementing a few positive activities in our daily routine.
+I would like to suggest implementing a few rewarding activities in our daily routine.

 There is a person who we can always count on.
 This person is us.
 It can be extremely hard to make somebody else feel happy and satisfied with the current life settings if the situation is far from brilliant.
 However, it is practically always possible to make ourselves satisfied with life.